rdforte/competitive-programming/LeetCode/Study/Graph/DFS/README.md

       {"f", {}},
   };
 ```
+_For the above if the vertices are not strings then we can use a vector instead of an unordered_map and refer to the index as the vertice._

 ### NOTES
 DFS is utilised using a stack.
 This can be done through creating our own stack along with an interative approach or we can utilise the call stack with a recursive approach.